SFHL/FHL/SC. Small Collections

 Abstract Contains a membership list providing names, addresses, and year joined.
 Also a statement of the number of Africans and their descendants who had been freed and the number attending the free school in New York City, 1791-1814.
 The list was kept by Isaac T. Hopper.

 Abstract This collection includes letters written to Elijah Pennypacker concerning the anti-slavery movement.
 It includes correspondence from Abby Kelly and H.B.
-Stanton relating to the American Anti-Slavery Society, from Thomas Garrett concerning arrangements for transportation and placement of freed and escaped slaves, and from William Still about a visit and lecture by William Wells Brown.
+Stanton relating to the American Anti-Slavery Society, from Thomas Garrett concerning arrangements for transportation and placement of emancipated and self-emancipated people, and from William Still about a visit and lecture by William Wells Brown.